 - All our rafting guides are accredited to the IRF

 - Full on-on-the ground support from our team from pre-arrival to post-departure

 - We have professional, independent cameramen accompanying each trip.
-Full HD video / Photographs of your excursion will be uploaded into the cloud and made available to purchase within hours after your trip
+Full HD video / Photographs of your excursion will be uploaded into the cloud and made available for free within hours of your trip

 Map of the rapids

 A Guide to the Rapids on The Zambezi River

 The Zambezi River in the Batoka Gorge was first navigated in 1981 and over the years the Rapids were named – some fearsome in nature, others fearsome in name!
 Here is a rundown of the major rapids you will encounter on your Zambezi River rafting trip.

 - The Boiling Pot:

 The start of the Batoka gorge, named after the churning waters here the Victoria falls meet.
 This is where you Zambezi River rafting adventure begins (Full day and half day AM trips)

 An unpredictable rapid at certain water levels the Zambezi flows out at the ‘Boiling Pot’ and crashes into a wall, at higher water level this creates a large cushion wave.
 Cross over the wave train before the cushion wave and you make it look easy, loose your angle and you could be looking at your first flip or the day!